Homemade Protein Powder | Easy Fresh Ground Recipe

 Ingredients

-- 2 Cups Dry Non-fat Milk Powder or Plant Based Milk Powder
+- 2 Cups Dry Non-fat Milk Powder, Whey Powder, or Plant Based Milk Powder

 - 1 Cup Whole Almonds